rangle/ngCourse2/handout/06-change-detection.md

 }
 ```

-The final result is shown in the screenshot below.
+The final result of the app is shown in the screenshot below.

 ![File Structure](images/app-screenshot.png)

 ## Change Detection Strategy: Default

-By default, Angular is defining certain Change Detection Strategy for every component in our application.
+By default, Angular is defining certain change detection strategy for every component in our application.
 To make this definition explicit, we can use the property `changeDetection` of the `@Component` decorator.

 _app/movie.component.ts_
 ```javascript